MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

    Devices that onboard to Microsoft Defender for Endpoint and have registered but aren't managed by Intune display **Microsoft Defender for Endpoint** in the *Managed by* column.
 These are the devices that can receive policy for security management for Microsoft Defender for Endpoint.

-   ::: zone pivot="mdssc-ga"

-   You can also find two labels for devices that are using security management for Microsoft Defender for Endpoint:
+   Starting on September 25, 2023, devices that use security management for Microsoft Defender for Endpoint can no longer be identified by using the following system labels:

-   - **MDEJoined** - Added to devices that are joined to the directory as part of this scenario.
+   - **MDEJoined** - A now deprecated tag that was previously added to devices that were joined to the directory as part of this scenario.
-   - **MDEManaged** - Added to devices that are actively using the security management scenario.
+   - **MDEManaged** - A now deprecated tag that was previously added to devices that actively used the security management scenario.
 This tag is removed from the device if Defender for Endpoint stops managing the security configuration.

-   ::: zone-end
-   ::: zone pivot="mdssc-preview"

-   With behavior introduced with the opt-in public preview, devices that used security management for Microsoft Defender for Endpoint can no longer be identified by using the following system labels:

-   - **MDEJoined** - Added to devices that are joined to the directory as part of this scenario.
-   - **MDEManaged** - Added to devices that are actively using the security management scenario.
-This tag is removed from the device if Defender for Endpoint stops managing the security configuration.

    Instead of using system labels, you can use the management type attribute, and configure it to **MicrosoftSense**.

-   ::: zone-end

 You can create groups for these devices [in Azure AD](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal) or [from within the Microsoft Intune admin center](/mem/intune/fundamentals/groups-add).
 When creating groups, you can use the **OS** value for a device if you're deploying policies to devices running Windows Server vs devices that run a client version of Windows: